-The weather looks perfect for this Friday and Saturday night, when the Draconid meteor shower will zip across the sky.
-The meteors reach their peak on October 8, and they are easiest to spot just after sunset, or 6:21pm, per timeanddate.com.
+The weather looks perfect for this week when the Draconid meteor shower will zip across the sky.
+Although the meteors reached their peak on Tuesday and Wednesday, a few will still be zipping through the sky into the weekend.

 It’s also fireball season.
 According to the American Meteor Society:

 “A fireball is another term for a very bright meteor, generally brighter than magnitude -4, which is about the same magnitude of the planet Venus in the morning or evening sky.
 A bolide is a special type of fireball which explodes in a bright terminal flash at its end, often with visible fragmentation.”

 If you spot a meteor — also known as a shooting star — be sure to share it with us on Facebook, Twitter, or even the Live Alert 19 app!